 Many villains of Crisis Crossovers suffer this if they are ever seen again.
 The Beyonder of Marvel's Secret Wars is a good example.
-Presented as a mysterious and powerful cosmic being in the original maxi-series, he assumes human form and becomes mostly a joke in Secret Wars II.
+Presented as a mysterious and powerful cosmic being capable of swatting Galactus aside like a fly in the original maxi-series, he assumes human form and becomes mostly a joke in Secret Wars II.
 One memorable scene involves Spider-Man teaching him how to use the bathroom.
 It doesn't help that his character was portrayed inconsistently throughout the second maxi-series and the tie-ins.
 In one tie-in, he's murdering the New Mutants (only to bring them Back from the Dead later), in another he's consoling the Human Torch over the accidental death of a fan.
 It's little wonder that Secret Wars II is considered 'drek' by many comics fans.

 The Marvel supervillain Abomination has probably lost more bad boy status than almost any other.
 Originally a Hulk villain, he started out up-powered even by the Hulk's standards, whomping him down in their first encounter.
 He then had some gamma power stripped, which was added to the Hulk, thus losing in their next encounter.
 He then suffered a series of beatdowns at the hands of the Hulk, leading to humiliating exposition as his character developed a fear of even encountering the Hulk anymore.
 But that was not the end of it.
 Over subsequent years, he became a chew toy to show how badass the lower bricks in the Marvel universe could be, taking solo beatdowns at the hands of both Wonder Man and She-Hulk.
 Oh, true, they pulled out all the stops in their demonstration of badassery, but the Abomination just can't get any respect, in spite of still remaining perhaps the physically strongest character without some quasi-infinite trick up their sleeve.
 He got a slightly better treatment in the Chaos WarHercfamily crossover, where, after having been killed off a couple years ago by the Red Hulk, he comes back as a servant for the Big BadChaos King.
 After tearing through a team of Hulks, Doctor Strange states that he was "the Underworld's strongest prisoner".
 He's still dead again by the end of the story, but he definitely got some cred back.